Galway International Arts Festival 2027: The Ultimate Guide

-Galway is a city known for its colourful streets, historic architecture, and vibrant arts scene — and during the festival, it’s easy to imagine the city in full festival mode: buskers playing on every corner, pub sessions filling the evening air, and street performers dazzling audiences across plazas and lanes.
+Galway is a city known for its colourful streets, historic architecture, and vibrant arts scene — and during this 50th-anniversary celebration, the atmosphere will be electric: buskers playing on every corner, pub sessions filling the evening air, and monumental street performers dazzling audiences across plazas and lanes.

-This comprehensive guide will help you make the most of the Galway International Arts Festival 2026, covering high-profile music acts at the Heineken® Big Top, what to expect across all festival strands, family-friendly advice, where to stay, travel tips, and how to get there.
+This comprehensive guide will help you make the most of the Galway International Arts Festival’s historic 50th edition, covering high-profile music acts at the Heineken® Big Top, what to expect across all festival strands, family-friendly advice, where to stay, travel tips, and how to get there.

 Festival Overview